GoInterject/GoInterject.github.io/bApps/InterjectTraining/Projections/ProjectionTemplate.md

 ### Retain Rows and how it works

 With **Retain Rows** on *Yes*, any inputs in the Input columns will remain when the template is refreshed, or even if the report is cleared.
-If it is *No*, the Input columns will copy either the Projections saved to the current year month or last month (depending on the alternative option).
+If it is *No*, the Input columns will copy the Projections saved to either the current year month or the last month (depending on the alternative option).

 For an example with **Retain Rows** *Yes*, the screenshot below shows a formula used on the *36000-600-00* account.

 ![](/images/WCNTraining/Projections/ProjectionTemplate_RetainRowsBeforeClear.png)

-We clear the report, and afterwards we see that not only have all of the rows remain, but the formula is still there.
+Clear the report, and afterwards notice that not only have all of the rows remained, but the formula is still there as well.

 ![](/images/WCNTraining/Projections/ProjectionTemplate_RetainRowsAfterClear.png)

-The **Retain Comments** on *Yes* will keep any comments saved in the template, even if there are different comments saved in the database.
+Setting **Retain Comments** to *Yes* will keep any comments saved in the template, even if there are different comments saved in the database.

 If a new account is added to the Template with **Retain Rows** set to *Yes*, the setting for **Insert at End** dictates whether the account gets placed normally, in order, or gets inserted at the end.

-For example, if *36002-000-00* is added to the Template while **Insert at End** is set to *No*, it is placed between the 36000 and 36009 accounts.
+For example, if *36002-000-00* is added to the Template while **Insert at End** is set to *No*, the added account is placed between the 36000 and 36009 accounts.

 ![](/images/WCNTraining/Projections/ProjectionTemplate_InsertAtEndNo.png)

-Otherwise if **Insert at End** is set to *Yes*, the added account is at the bottom.
+Otherwise, if **Insert at End** is set to *Yes*, the added account is at the bottom.
 Use this if you use formulas, so that newly added accounts do not interfere with them.

 ![](/images/WCNTraining/Projections/ProjectionTemplate_InsertAtEndYes.png)